-- Words of example or inclusion are not words of limitation or exclusion.
+- 1 Words of example or inclusion are not words of limitation or exclusion.
 In this agreement we sometimes give an example of how a rule or statement may apply or an example of a possible meaning of a word.
 Our giving of that example does not mean that the rule or statement or word has to be interpreted or explained in the same manner as is the example.
-If we say a word includes a meaning, that word may have other meanings as well. - You give a security interest in collateral you own.
-If you own any collateral (see paragraph 41 below Meaning) then this paragraph 2 applies to you. - a.
+If we say a word includes a meaning, that word may have other meanings as well. - 2 You give a security interest in collateral you own.
+If you own any collateral (see paragraph 38 below Meaning) then this paragraph 2 applies to you. - a.
 You grant to us a security interest over that collateral.
 That means your goods (such as a motor car) and other personal property shown as collateral are security for payment of the unpaid balance.
 You are charging them with the money you owe. - b.
 The security interests are to secure payment to us of the unpaid balance and also to secure your performance of all other terms of this agreement.
 For example, if you default in making payments when they are due, the lender may seize certain collateral (for example, repossess your goods) and sell it to pay the unpaid balance or overdue amount.
-(See paragraph 0 below of these Operative terms.) - c.
-If you default we may also apply to the Court for an order that any or all of your collateral be (repossessed) seized and sold. - d.
+(See paragraph 29 below of these Operative terms.) - c.
+If you default we may also apply to the Court for an order that any or all of your collateral be seized and sold. - d.
 You promise to us that nobody else has the right to repossess and sell the collateral and nobody else owns it unless you have told the lender in writing before you signed this agreement. - e.
-You must not grant any security interest over the collateral to anybody else and we may accelerate payment of the unpaid balance if you do so. - You give the lender your power of attorney.
-You appoint the lender and any one manager or director of the lender separately to be your attorney so that: - a.
-The attorney may do anything which you agree to do; and - b.
-The attorney may do anything and to sign any document which the attorney thinks helpful to ensure the lender is paid the unpaid balance and otherwise to protect the interests of the lender under this agreement.
-For example, the attorney may sign any document on your behalf so as to operate and draw on any bank account. - c.
-This power of attorney shall continue until the unpaid balance has been paid to us in full and continues after judgement.
-That means we may continue to sign on your behalf until all the unpaid balance is paid even if the lender has judgment against you. - d.
-You ratify anything done by an attorney under this power.
-In advance you confirm everything that the attorney does. - e.
-You further indemnify any person acting in reliance upon the power.
-If somebody makes a claim against an attorney over something the attorney does as your attorney, you must compensate the attorney for the amount of that claim. - 4 Consent to electronic communications.
+You must not grant any security interest over the collateral to anybody else and we may accelerate payment of the unpaid balance if you do so. - 3 Consent to electronic communications.
 You and the lender consent to using, providing and accepting information in electronic form and the parties agree that the Electronic Transactions Act 2002 applies.

-5 How the lender gives you documents and tells you anything.
+4 How the lender gives you documents and tells you anything.